lawrennd/old_talks/_mlphysical/experimental-design.md

 > vals, are used when finding the properties of the
 > sampling plan.

+\installcode{pyDOE}
+\include{_uq/includes/emukit-playground.md}
+\installcode{EmuKit}

-This introduction is based on [An Introduction to Experimental Design with Emukit](https://github.com/EmuKit/emukit/blob/master/notebooks/Emukit-tutorial-experimental-design-introduction.ipynb) written by Andrei Paleyes and Maren Mahsereci.
+\notes{This introduction is based on [An Introduction to Experimental Design with Emukit](https://github.com/EmuKit/emukit/blob/master/notebooks/Emukit-tutorial-experimental-design-introduction.ipynb) written by Andrei Paleyes and Maren Mahsereci.}

 \include{_uq/includes/alex-forrester.md}